Alluxia-F/My_Kaggle_Winning_Solutions/README.md

 # My_Kaggle_Winning_Solutions
-The folder holds the script, data of my own kaggle winning solutions!
+The folder holds the script, data of the awards I won on Kaggle Competitions!